-Sub-skill Proficiency Descriptor (for the end of the school year) Sub-Skill Grade 3 Understanding, Analyzing, and Communicating Data Graphs help to visually represent observations and data.
+Sub-skill Proficiency Descriptor (for the end of the school year) Grade 4 Understanding, Analyzing, and Communicating Data Graphs help to visually represent observations and data.
 Students build proficiency in collecting data to communicate in various types of graphs and inferring information from graphs.
-Collect and communicate data using graphs Record data using a chosen method (e.g., tally marks, numerals, or counters) Choose and use a suitable graph or visual to communicate the data (e.g., bar graphs, pictographs) Represent information on a graph using one-to-one correspondence Describe, compare, and discuss data Interpret and discuss graphs by making quantitative comparisons (e.g., 4 people like broccoli, 7 people like brussels sprouts, and 10 people like carrots best.
-Therefore our class's favourite vegetable is carrots) Probability Students discuss the likelihood of an event using descriptive language of probability.
+Collect and communicate data using graphs Record data using a chosen method (e.g., tally marks, numerals, or counters) Choose and use a suitable graph or visual to communicate the data (e.g., bar graphs, pictographs) and explain their reasoning Represent information on a graph using one-to-one or many-to-one correspondence Describe, compare, and discuss data Interpret and discuss graphs by making quantitative comparisons (e.g., average air temperature decreases 10 degrees from October to January).
+Explain and justify their thinking Probability Students discuss the likelihood of an event using descriptive language of probability.
 As students move to later grades, they will begin to use quantitative descriptors such as describing probability with fractions, decimals, and percentages.
-Describe the likelihood of simulated events (such as a coin toss), using comparative language related to probability (e.g., certain, uncertain; more, less, or equally likely) and explain their thinking Demonstrate an understanding of chance through inquiry Conduct probability experiments such as tossing a coin, drawing from a bag, using spinners, and rolling dice Describe results using comparative language (e.g. equal probability to flip heads or tails on a coin)
+Predict single outcomes of simulated events (e.g., using a spinner which lands on a single colour) and explain their thinking Demonstrate an understanding of chance through inquiry Conduct probability experiments such as tossing a coin, drawing from a bag, using spinners, and rolling dice.
+Record results using tallies.
+Express probabilities as fractions and compare the relative probability of different events.
+Describe results using comparative and quantitative language (e.g., there is a 1/6 chance of rolling a 5 on a 6-sided die)